EVE FANFEST BRINGS

 Will there be a broadcast of Fanfest on TV or available to view on the internet this year?

 Yes!
-The EVE TV will stream live during all three days of Fanfest.
+The EVE TV team will stream live during all three days of Fanfest.
 Visit our Twitch channel!

 Check out this great FAQ from Iceland Travel